"Let unity, the greatest good of all goods, be your preoccupation." - St. Ignatius of Antioch (Letter to St. Polycarp)

 (12) We rightly accept or reject claims ultimately by their truth or falsity, not by whether believing them has (at least for some) desirable or undesirable consequences.
 A truth can lead to or result in undesirable consequences, and a falsehood can lead to or result in desirable consequences.

 (13) "Your attempt rings hollow" transfers focus to the will (i.e. an 'attempt'), which is internal and subjective, rather than keeping the focus on one's argument, which is external and objective.
 It also uses an entirely subjective and vague evaluative criterion (i.e. "rings hollow"), rather than using "truth" and "falsity", "soundness" and unsoundness" as criteria.

-(14) Similarly, an argument is not properly evaluated by whether it is "compelling," "convincing," or "persuasive."
+(14) Similarly, an argument is not properly evaluated by whether it is "compelling," "convincing," or "persuasive," or "plausible".
 Those are subjective criteria.
-Just because I am not compelled, convinced or persuaded by the argument does not show that the argument is unsound.
+Just because I am not compelled, convinced, or persuaded by the argument, or do not find it plausible, does not show that the argument is unsound.
 (Only if I were the Logos Himself would this follow.)
-To use one's own not-being-persuaded, not-being-convinced, or not-being-compelled as the criterion by which to evaluate arguments is to treat oneself as God, and for this reason can be referred to as the divine identity fallacy.
+To use one's own not-being-persuaded, not-being-convinced, not-being-compelled, or not-finding-plausible, as the criterion by which to evaluate arguments is to treat oneself as God, and for this reason can be referred to as the divine identity fallacy.

 (15) "That argument doesn't hold water" is not a refutation of an argument.

 (16) "I would argue that x" is not an argument for x, but a claim that under other conditions, one would provide such an argument.
 This phrase is typically used because of a conflation of 'argument' and 'claim.'
 It is the subjunctive phantom argument fallacy.